This is the best vegan sour cream I’ve ever had. For real.

 The word ‘lactic’ might make you think of dairy, but there is no milk in this process.

-The probiotics eat sugars and leave behind lactic acid and some CO2.
+The bacteria in the probiotic capsules eat sugars and leave behind lactic acid and some CO2.
 It happens in dairy with yogurt and cheese.
 It happens with sauerkraut and kimchi.
 It happens in cashew cream too!

 The Vegan Sour Cream Process

 There is very little action on your part to make vegan sour cream.
-The probiotics do all of the heavy lifting.
+The microbes do all of the heavy lifting.

 First you soak your cashews in water overnight.

-Scoop everything out of the blender and into a Mason jar.
+Scoop everything out of the blender and into a clean mason jar.

 Feel free to take a taste from your spoon.